 Easy Crochet Hat Pattern

 Alright, let's explain this concept in written pattern form.
-Here is exactly how to crochet a winter hat for beginners.
+Here is exactly how to crochet a chunky ribbed beanie for beginners.

 Design + Construction Notes